yucongkoo/tp/docs/DeveloperGuide.md

 **Use Case: UC03 - delete a person**

 **MSS:**
-1. User list out the contact.
+1. User list out the person.
-2. AddressBook show the list of contacts to user.
+2. AddressBook show the list of person to user.
-2. User delete the person with the index number shown in the displayed person list.
+3. User delete the person with the index number shown in the displayed person list.
-3. AddressBook displays the details of the deleted person.</br>
+4. AddressBook displays the details of the deleted person.</br>
    Use case ends.

 **Extensions:**</br>
-2a.
+4a.
 Invalid delete command or invalid index.</br>
-&emsp;2a1.
+&emsp;4a1.
 AddressBook shows an error message to alert User about the invalid command.</br>
 &emsp;&emsp;&emsp;Use case ends.